Skip to main content

 Famous names such as Lionel Bart, Helen Shapiro, Small Faces, Fleetwood Mac, Billy Ocean, and Dizzee Rascal are showcased alongside lesser-known but impactful artists like Max Bacon, Stepney Sisters, Bow Gamelan Ensemble, and Joi Bangla Banned.

-We will also launch an events programme soon which ties in with the exhibition.
+There is also an events programme which ties in with the exhibition via our What's On page.
 Cockney Rebels is on show until February 2025.